richmahn/en_tn/neh/06/intro.md

 The building of the wall is completed in this chapter.

-Some translations prefer to set apart quotations.
-The ULB and many other English translations indent the lines of 6:6-7, which is an extended quotation.
+The ULB indents the lines in 6:6-7 because they are part of a long quotation.

 #### Special concepts in this chapter ####